IBM/openapi-to-graphql/README.md

 * `http`: Logs information about the HTTP requests made to the API.

+## Development
+OASGraph is built using Facebook's [Flow](https://www.flow.org) static type checking system.
+All source code is contained in the `src` folder.
+Use `npm run build` or `npm test` to transpile the source files into the final library in the `lib` folder.
+Entry-point for the library is `index.js` in `lib`.

 ## Similar projects

 * [swagger-to-graphql](https://github.com/yarax/swagger-to-graphql) turns a given Swagger (OpenAPI Specification 2.0) into a GraphQL interface, which resolves against the original API.
 GraphQL schema is based on endpoints, not on data definitions.
 No links are considered.